wl4g-blockchain/avalanche-icm-contracts/contracts/validator-manager/README.md

 #### Delegation Rewards

-Delegation rewards are distributed in the call to `completeEndDelegation`.
+Delegation rewards are distributed in the call to `completeDelegatorRemoval`.

 #### Delegation Fees